 The “intensity of use” variable in the Allwood and Cullen et al.57model has a great degree of overlap with our “dematerialization” variable.
 In order to avoid double counting we have set that variable parameter to 1 in the Allwood-Cullen model for those categories (e.g. vehicles) covered in our dematerialization term, i.e. assuming no further reduction potentials beyond those reported in our “dematerialization” variable.

+Energy intensities (final energy per GDP PPP) declined by 1.7 %/yr in the Global North and by 1.3 %/yr in the Global South (World average: 1.5 %/yr) in the period 1970 to 2014 (PFUDB, 2018).
+Note that these intensity improvements tend to be higher than corresponding intensities measuring primary energy inputs, where intensity improvements at the final energy level are partly compensated by increasing conversion losses between primary to final energy (e.g. via increased electrification).

+The set regions, each represented by individual countries or provinces, include Asia, EU28, Other Europe, and G20 Other (i.e., Canada, Russian Federation, Turkey, South Africa, Brazil, Argentina, Australia, and United States of America).